cala21/CSCI5828/homework01.md

 ##Question 5
 In lecture, software engineering's relationship to computer science was described by analogy by discussing the differences between a chemist (chemistry) and a chemical engineer (chemical engineering).
 Define software engineering and its relationship to computer science; make use of the chemist vs. chemical engineer analogy when answering this question.

-Software engineering is that field of engineering which mission is to implement a functional product based on a vision through the techniques and algorithm developed in computer science. .
-A chemist studies the peculiar features of a substance an derives its property, thus developing a theory on how to use it so that the chemical engineer can apply the theory developed and deliver a marketable product which entangles several theories and processes.
-Like the chemist, a computer scientist aims to study peculiar problems to derive a theory on how to solve the problem or to improve the existing solution.
-Like a chemical engineer, a software engineer aims to produce an end product that can be distributed in the market (a pill in case of a chemical engineer, a software in case of a software engineer).
+Software engineering is that field of engineering which mission is to implement a functional product.
+The product is based on a vision and it is implemented using techniques and algorithms developed in computer science.
+A chemist studies the peculiar features of a substance an derives its property.
+S/he develops a theory on how to use it so that the chemical engineer can apply the theory developed by the chemist and deliver a marketable product which entangles several theories and processes.
+Like the chemist, a computer scientist aims to study a characteristic problem to derive a theory on how to solve it or to improve the existing solution.
+Like a chemical engineer, a software engineer aims to produce an end product that can be distributed in the market (a pill in case of the chemical engineer, a software in case of the software engineer).

 ***